JuliaLang/www_old.julialang.org/blog/_posts/2017-09-06-gsoc-derivative_operators.md

 ## Future Work
 Although vanilla `DerivativeOperators` and the `UpwindOperators` form the major part of DiffEqOperators there is still a lot to be done.
 A major functionality which is half implemented is application of DiffEqOperators on high dimensional spaces.
 Currently we support mixed and normal derivatives on 2D spaces only.
 There are open [issues](https://github.com/JuliaDiffEq/DiffEqOperators.jl/issues/20) and implementation [ideas](https://github.com/JuliaDiffEq/DiffEqOperators.jl/issues/21) on the issues page.

+We are also working on the Robin boundary conditions for `DerivativeOperators` which are currently not as accurate as they [should](https://gist.github.com/shivin9/124ed1e5ea96792fc8666e0caf32715c) be.

 Another avenue for work is the lazy implementations of `expm` and  `expmv` for `DerivativeOperators`.

 ## Acknowledgments

-I would like to first of all thank my mentors Chris and @dextorious for their immense support before and throughout the project.
+I would like to thank my mentors Christopher Rackauckas and [@dextorious](https://github.com/dextorious) for their immense support before and throughout the project.